Using one of many macro-tracking apps to log your macronutrients is crucial to overall health and weight loss or maintenance.

 What are macronutrients: The basics

-There are three macronutrients (e.g., macros) for our food: carbohydrates, proteins, and fats.
-These create the core building blocks that supply our body with needed nutrients to function.
+There are three macronutrients (e.g., macros) in our food: carbohydrates, proteins, and fats.
+These create the core building blocks that supply our body with the needed nutrients to function.

 Each gram of the three macros equates to a certain amount of calories (or energy) consumed when you eat a particular food.
 For example, carbs and proteins contain 4 calories per gram, whereas fats have 9 calories per gram.

-I won’t get into all of the details of how you determine what your basic metabolic rate (BMR) is, but everyone should be aiming to eat a macro-balanced diet.
+I won’t get into all of the details of how you determine what your basal metabolic rate (BMR) is, but everyone should be aiming to eat a macro-balanced diet.

 What macro tracking apps should I use?